-The newly formed parish of Blessed John Henry Newman held its first Pastoral Parish Council meeting on January 4th 2012.
+The newly formed parish of Saint John Henry Newman held its first Pastoral Parish Council meeting on January 4th 2012.
 This marked the beginning of new journey for all the Council members as the Council was to be a different kind of gathering from anything they had previously experienced.

 Our Parish Vision statement is to be a welcoming Catholic community: